Skip to main content

 • Severity 4: The game rules prohibit discarding if the team already has 8 clues.

-• There is a big stall table which indicates what kind of stalls are permitted at what severities, and what their precedence is.
+• There is a stall table which indicates what kind of stalls are permitted at what severities, and what their precedence is.
 This fairly strict table makes it easier to distinguish between stall clues and things like Finesses.

 • The types of stalls covered in the table are summarized below: